-To evaluate the quality of the Mikado merged transcriptome as a reference, we compared its performance to the Blondel annotation in a variety of metrics (Fig. 3G).
-The Mikado transcriptome produced a larger number of total gene models than are found in the Blondel annotation.
-Using bedtools, we attempted to assign a candidate promoter peak to each transcript in each genome annotation, and observed that the Mikado transcriptome had a larger number of transcripts with an assigned promoter, further suggesting genome-wide gene completeness.
+To further evaluate the quality of the Mikado transcriptome as a reference, we compared its performance to the MAKER annotation using a variety of metrics (Fig. 3E).
+The Mikado transcriptome produced a larger number of total gene models (n = 21,218) than are found in the MAKER annotation (n = 15,105).
+Using bedtools, we attempted to assign a candidate promoter peak to each transcript in each genome annotation (see Methods), and observed that the Mikado transcriptome had a larger number of transcripts with an assigned promoter (Mikado n = 18,946; MAKER n = 11,909), further suggesting improved genome-wide gene completeness.